 - B. Reflecting Java's Unix heritage, Java programs run from the command line have easy access to three standard streams: System.in (standard input), System.out (standard output) and System.err (standard error).
 This can be used for simple IO, but is not sufficient for more sophisticated applications, which typically use graphical user interfaces (GUIs) for interacting with the user, and files for storage of transient and permanent data.
 We focus on the latter today. - C. The Java IO system is housed in the package java.io.
-This package implements a hierarchy of fundamental abstractions, implemented by objects that use other, lower-level objects.
+This package is built on top of the underlying operating system using native (platformspecific) classes.
 There are quite a few classes in this package.
-We will look at only a few. - D. The structure of this package is based on a an architectural pattern we looked at earlier the notion of a layered system in which a complex task is broken down into a series of layers, with each layer using the services of the layer immediately below it.
+We will look at only a few.

+D. The structure of this package is based on a an architectural pattern we looked at earlier - the notion of a layered system in which a complex task is broken down into a series of layers, with each layer using only the services of the layer immediately below it.
 Note: We will not discuss all the methods at each layer - only the most critical ones in terms of establishing the functionality of each layer.